Vanderscycle/Professional-website/portfolioStructure.md

     - competences (porgramming, software, project management etc.)
   .reach me ()

+  website has to show a high level of dynamic

 The main think I want to convey is that I broke free of my chains and as my own master I am able to choose the pain of my decision instead of letting that pain being inflicted on me.

 dot to github